How a Reverse IP & Domain Lookup Can Save Organizations from Stale DNS Records

 - Deleting the dangling DNS record: This is the more efficient way of preventing subdomain takeovers, particularly if your organization does not see a need for the affected domain.
 Deleting stale DNS records disassociates the resources on them from your network.

 Doing a routine audit of your domains and subdomains with reverse IP/domain lookup tools such as Reverse IP/DNS API and DNS Lookup API allows your organization to maintain the integrity of your DNS infrastructure.
-This process lets you, among other aspects, rid your network of stale DNS records that cyber attackers might potentially abuse.Read the other articles
+This process lets you, among other aspects, rid your network of stale DNS records that cyber attackers might potentially abuse.Read other articles